deployKF/deployKF/README.md

 deployKF is the best way to build reliable ML Platforms on Kubernetes.

-- deployKF supports the top [ML & Data tools](https://www.deploykf.org/reference/tools/) from both Kubeflow, and other projects
+- deployKF supports leading [MLOps & Data tools](https://www.deploykf.org/reference/tools/) from both Kubeflow, and other projects
-- deployKF has a Helm-like interface, with central [values (configs)](https://www.deploykf.org/reference/deploykf-values/) for configuring all aspects of the deployment (no need to edit Kubernetes YAML directly)
+- deployKF has a Helm-like interface, with [values](https://www.deploykf.org/reference/deploykf-values/) for configuring all aspects of the deployment (no need to edit Kubernetes YAML)
-- deployKF does NOT install resources into your cluster, instead it generates [ArgoCD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) which you apply to your cluster and then [sync with the ArgoCD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#syncing-via-ui)
+- deployKF does NOT install resources directly in your cluster, instead it generates [ArgoCD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) to provide native GitOps support

 ### What tools does deployKF support?